xamarin/WebSharp/Examples/websharpjs/notifications/README.md

      make build
      ```

-## The Structure of an application
+## The Structure of the application
-After running, the generated application should have the following structure:

 ```
 .